 4. All official student communications media shall have the right to establish and maintain internal control of operations and content, free from prior censorship.
 Only for proper and stated causes will editors and managers be subject to removal, and then only by procedures prescribed at a prior date.

-1. Student conduct regulations shall be codified and published under the title of a "Student Code of Conduct" (FSH 2300).
+1. Student conduct regulations shall be approved by the faculty and shall be codified and published under the title "Student Code of Conduct" (FSH 2300).

 2. Violations of any rules imposed by University Housing are also violations of the Student Code of Conduct.